Become an industrial design engineer who can create products and solutions using the latest technological possibilities.

 Learn to design with the latest technology

-In this track, you learn how to make an expensive technology with a limited field of applicability more suitable for the mass market.
+In this track, you will learn how to make an expensive technology with a limited field of applicability more suitable for the mass market.
 Or you might use a new, advanced technology to modify an existing consumer product, making it more economic or creating greater diversity.

 You don't just learn to apply the new technologies to the actual product, but also to the development process.
 For example, new technologies can make it possible to produce in a cheaper way (fewer parts due to friction stir welding) or more advanced (fuel cells, reduced sound).